 (Me and badass drummer Alex Carapetis, formerly of Wolfmother, at the Santa Barabra Bowl in 2016.)

-That night, in the Bloomingdales in Orange County, I was ready: I had my questions prepared on a small note pad, I wore a leather jacket, my hair was on point.
-Go to go.
+That night, in the Bloomingdales in Orange County, I was ready: I had my questions prepared on a small notepad, I wore a leather jacket, and my hair was on point.
+Good to go.

 But when Isaac entered the building, I was starstruck and realized I had no idea what the F I was doing.

-As fans waited in long lines for his autograph, journalist were quickly ushered to speak to him first.
+As fans waited in long lines for his autograph, journalists were quickly ushered to speak to him first.